 I am excited to develop artificial 3D perception systems at Facebook Reality Labs.
 We are building perception and AI systems to create LiveMaps a shared virtual map of spaces to support the next generation of AR.

-In fall 2012, I joined MIT to pursue a PhD in Computer Science.
-Within the CS and AI Laboratory (CSAIL), I am working with John W. Fisher III and John Leonard.
+In spring 2017, I defended my PhD thesis on Nonparametric Directional Perception.
+My advisers at MIT within the CS and AI Laboratory (CSAIL) were John W. Fisher III and John Leonard.
 On my way to MIT, I graduated from the Technische Universität München (TUM) with a Diplom and the Georgia Institute of Technology with a M.Sc.

-My interest in robotics and 3D perception originates from age 15, when I got my first micro-processor from my father as a present.
+My interest in robotics and perceiving systems originates from age 15, when I got my first micro-processor from my father as a present.
 Since then I have built seven robots (Plexa, Plicro, Roboking2005, Ca3505, Kno0Bot, Kno2Bot, Holomove) from scratch and worked in multiple teams on robotics related projects (KUKAyouBot, rEIzor).